sominw/Algorithms/README.md

 # Algorithms
-Collection of some important algorithms implemented by me!
+Collection of some algorithms implemented by me.